openrsp/openrsp/doc/challenges_XCint.rst

 ------------------------------------------------------------------

-Once all perturbed densities are known to the necessary order, then they can be fed to XCFun as taylor series expansions and XCFun returns either the final "kernel density" which can be easily distributed over the V_xc matrix or deliveres the final e_xc density derivative (the latter is not tested but in my opinion should work).
+Once all perturbed densities are known to the necessary order, then they can be fed to XCFun as Taylor series expansions and XCFun returns either the final "kernel density" which can be easily distributed over the V_xc matrix or delivers the final e_xc density derivative (the latter is not tested but in my opinion should work).